MarkBorodin/linkedin_scraper/README.md

 ### run the program:

 ```
-python main.py "email "password" "file_name"
+python main.py "email "password" "name" several_mode headless_mode
 ```

-email - your email from linkedin password - your password from linkedin file_name - file name with company names (company names must be in the first column of the file)
+email - your email from linkedin

+password - your password from linkedin

+name - file name with company names (company names must be in the first column of the file)

+several_mode - single or serial mode.
+If False is single mode, you need to enter the company name.
+For example "Marketing monkeys".
+If True - serial mode.
+You need to enter the name of the .xlsx file in the torus are the names of the companies (they should be in the first column)

+headless_mode - visual or headless mode.
+If true - headless mode.
+If False - visual mode

 for example:
 ```
-python main.py "some_email@gmail.com" "some_password" "file_name.xlsx"
+python main.py "some_email@gmail.com" "some_password" "file_name.xlsx" True False
 ```

 the data will be written to the results.xlsx file